Igbo people: Traditional society

-The Niger coast was the scene of contact between European merchants and the local African kingdoms beginning in 1n 1434 with the arrival of the Portuguese.
-Portuguese slave traders established factories and started to purchase enslaved Africans from the region, transporting them across the Atlantic to their colonies in the Americas, in particular Brazil.
-Slave traders from other European nations soon followed, and the region became a vital hub of the Atlantic slave trade.
-European involvement in the Atlantic slave trade was gradually outlawed during the 19th century, and as such Europeans in the region started to shift their focus away from trade and into colonialism.
 Prior to European contact, Igbo trade routes stretched as far as Mecca, Medina and Jeddah on the African continent and the Middle East.

 Transatlantic slave trade and diaspora

 Chambers (2002) argues that many of the slaves taken from the Bight of Biafra across the Middle Passage would have been Igbo.
 These slaves were usually sold to Europeans by the Aro Confederacy, who kidnapped or bought slaves from Igbo villages in the hinterland.
 Igbo slaves may have not been victims of slave-raiding wars or expeditions but perhaps debtors or Igbo people who committed within their communities alleged crimes.
-With the goal for freedom, enslaved Igbo people were known to European planters as being rebellious and having a high rate of suicide to escape slavery.
+With the goal for freedom, enslaved Igbo people were known to European planters as being rebellious outspoken and having a high rate of suicide to escape slavery.
 There is evidence that traders sought Igbo women.
-Igbo women were paired with Coromantee (Akan) men to subdue the men because of the belief that the women were bound to their first-born sons’ birthplace.

-It is alleged that European slave traders were fairly well informed about various African ethnicities, leading to slavers targeting certain ethnic groups which plantation owners preferred.
-Particular desired ethnic groups consequently became fairly concentrated in certain parts of the Americas.
-The Igbo were dispersed to colonies such as Jamaica, Cuba, Saint-Domingue, Barbados, Colonial America, Belize and Trinidad and Tobago, among others.
+It is alleged that European slave traders were fairly well informed about various African ethnicities, leading to slavers targeting certain ethnic groups that were less challenging to European dominance, which plantation owners preferred.
+These ethnic groups consequently became fairly concentrated in certain parts of the Americas.
+While those that were outspoken, like the Igbo people, were dispersed to colonies such as Jamaica, Cuba, Saint-Domingue, Barbados, Colonial America, Belize and Trinidad and Tobago, among others.